git/git.github.io/rev_news/drafts/edition-92.md

   with a few small fixes and the `.gitignore` changes that Junio suggested.
 Soon after he sent a
   [version 3](https://lore.kernel.org/git/pull.1353.v3.git.1663542495094.gitgitgadget@gmail.com/)
-  with very minor changes compared to the version 2.
+  with very minor changes compared to version 2.

   Ævar replied to this new version suggesting some commit message improvements to better explain the patch purpose as well as creating